Yuugami/Small-SVG-Headphones-Project/README.md

 # smallSVGProject
 Final Project for the Graphics Technology Course at Algonquin College Winter 2017

+Created an animated headphone icon that plays music when clicked.

-Music: Jojo Sono Chi no Sadame
+Music Used: Jojo Sono Chi no Sadame by Hiroaki "Tommy" Tominaga